-type description int The unique integer ID that Bugzilla uses to identify this group.
-Even if the name of the group changes, this ID will stay the same. string The name of the group. string The description of the group. roimp Whether this group is to be used for bug reports or is only administrative specific. x p tring A regular expression that allows users to be added to this group if their login matches. int Whether this group is currently active or not. ar- User objects that are members of this group; only returned if the user sets the membership pa- ray rameter to 1.
-Each user object has the items describe in the User object below. int string string roimp xptring int arname type description id int The ID of the user. real_name string The actual name of the user. nick string The user's nickname.
-Currently this is extracted from the real_name, name or email field. email string The email address of the user. name string The login name of the user.
-Note that in some situations this is different than their email. can_login boolea nA boolean value to indicate if the user can login into Bugzilla. email_ena ol bd olea nA boolean value to indicate if bug-related mail will be sent to the user or not. dis- string A text field that holds the reason for disabling a user from logging into Bugzilla.
-If empty, then abled_text the user account is enabled; otherwise it is disabled/closed.
+name type description

+id int The unique integer ID that Bugzilla uses to identify this group.
+Even if the name of the group

+changes, this ID will stay the same.

+name string The name of the group.

+de- string The description of the group.

+scrip-

+tion

+is_bug_g raimp Whether this group is to be used for bug reports or is only administrative specific.

+user_rege x s tring

+is_active int Whether this group is currently active or not.

+users ar- User objects that are members of this group; only returned if the user sets the membership

+ray parameter to 1.
+Each user object has the items describe in the User object below.